fusioncharts/dev_centre_docs/getting-started/react/your-first-gauge-using-react.md

 Gauges are powerful tools that can showcase information using a radial scale to display data.

 To start with, we'll build a simple angular gauge showcasing Nordstorm's Customer Satisfaction Score as shown below.

-In this page, we will create the gauge using npm.
-To know how to create gauge using **local files** and **CDN** click here.
+> FusionCharts Suite has 95+ chart types for you to explore.
+Find the complete list of chart types [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).

 The angular gauge is shown below: